pranav04katiyar/Java_Backend/src/A_CoreJava/C_IntermediateJava/B_Generics/1b_RawTypes.md

 # Raw Types
+In Java 5, the concept of Generics was introduced.
+Generics allow us to create classes, interfaces, and methods that operate on objects of specified types.
+The main advantage of using Generics is to provide type safety at compile time.
+This means that the compiler can detect errors at compile time, rather than at runtime.

+Before Java 5, we had to use Object references to store any type of object.
+This was not type-safe, as the compiler could not detect the type of object being stored in the Object reference.
+This could lead to runtime errors, as the compiler could not detect the type of object being stored in the Object reference.

+Since Java has backward compatibility, it allows us to use raw types, which are non-generic types.
+Raw types are used to represent generic types without specifying the type parameter.
+This allows us to use legacy code that was written before Java 5, which did not use Generics.

 A raw type is the name of a generic class or interface without any type arguments.
 For example, given the generic Box class:
 ````